Tuesday, July 26, 2022

 Birthday Puzzle 2022!

 It's time for another birthday puzzle!
-This year, my birthday puzzle was an entire Pokémon Romhack - I don't want to get into too many specifics, but I made, start to finish, a very puzzle-centric Pokemon chapter.
+This year, my birthday puzzle was CLASSIFIED.
 I've never done anything like that before, so it had a lot of puzzle ideas that had been building up in me for a while!

 But, I couldn't resist also making something smaller in scope but wider in audience for a birthday puzzle.
 It's definitely simpler than many of its predecessors, but I enjoyed creating it all the same.
 I hope you enjoy solving it!